-How To Build Horsepower on Ford 461 Windsor V8
+How to build horsepower on Ford’s 461 cubic-inch Windsor V8 big-block.

-Today we are going to make a small overview of what it is important while building a horsepower on a Ford 461 cubic-inch Windsor V8 base engine.
-This job is done by a Dandy Engines from Australia which are the experts in this field.
-The goal in this project is to achieve round 820 horsepower on a premium unleaded 98 octane pump fuel.
+Today we are going to make a small overview of what is important while building horsepower on a Ford 461 cubic-inch Windsor V8 base engine.
+This job is done by Dandy Engines from Australia which are the experts in this field.
+The goal of this project is to achieve around 820 horsepower on a premium unleaded 98-octane pump fuel.

-The beauty in this project, it’s to make an orchestra, which will produce a beautiful symphony played by all engine parts.
-The end result is naturally aspirated Ford’s 461 cubic-inch small-block Windsor V8 engine.
-With some fine adjustments the engine is capable of generating astonishing 869 horsepower and 664 lb.-ft. of torque.
+The beauty of this “How to build horsepower” project, it’s to make an orchestra, which will produce a beautiful symphony played by all engine parts.
+The end result is naturally aspirated Ford’s 461 cubic-inch big-block Windsor V8 engine.
+With some fine adjustments, the engine is capable of generating an astonishing 869 horsepower and 664 lb.-ft. of torque.
 This engine will be installed in a Ford Falcon XD/XF Ute.

 Video source: Fullboost